abraham-leal/ccloud-schema-exporter/README.md

 #### Extendability: Custom Sources and Destinations

-`ccloud-schema-exporter` supports custom implementations of source registries and destination registries.
+`ccloud-schema-exporter` supports custom implementations of sources and destinations.
-If you'd like to leverage the already built back-end, all you have to do is an implementation the `CustomSource` or `CustomDestination` interface.
+If you'd like to leverage the already built back-end, all you have to do is an implementation of the `CustomSource` or `CustomDestination` interfaces.
 A copy of the interface definitions is below for convenience:

 ````